wn-doolittle/caliper-spec/caliper.md

 http://purl.imsglobal.org/caliper/Entity

 #### Properties
 The base set of [Entity](#entity) properties is listed below.
 Each property MUST be referenced only once.
 The `id` and `type` properties are required; all other properties are optional.
-Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
+Custom attributes not described by the model MAY be included but MUST be added to the `extensions` property as map of key:value pairs.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

 | Property | Type | Description | Conformance |
 | :------- | :--- | ----------- | :---------: |